 In Year 10 students are given more independence in their choice of media and the development of their artwork.

-Students are given frequent opportunities to exhibit their work in events such as MADD Night and Showcase.
+Students are given frequent opportunities to exhibit their work in events such as On Show, The Jannalibald and external exhibitions.

 Who should choose Visual Arts?